skalawag/theguidetocuba.io/en/welcome_aboard/rack_and_roll.md

 the tools that comes with Rack, to run our **"Hello Cuba!"** application.

 To use `rackup`, you need to supply a config file (by convention it uses the *.ru* extension).
-This file connects the Rack interface with your application through the `run` method.
+This file connects the Rack interface with our application through the `run` method.
 This method receives an object that returns a Rack response.
-In our case, that object is Cuba:
+In our case, that object is our Cuba application:

 ```ruby
 run(Cuba)
 ```

 `rackup` also figures out which server you have available.
-When we executed `rackup config.ru`, it fired up **WEBrick**, a web server built into Ruby by default.
+When we executed `rackup config.ru`, it fired up *WEBrick*, a web server built into Ruby by default.

 ```